 – Secures all connected devices by neutralising any threats automatically and keeps you in control of your network

-– Lets you set home wifi restrictions with categories such as content filters, time limits and bedtimes
+– Allows you to set home wifi restrictions with categories such as content filters, time limits and bedtimes

 Learn more about the Luma here!